elfrucool/spring-batch-workshop/exercise-3/README.md

 work/outbound
 ```

-The `inbound` directory is for putting the `contacts.csv` files to be processed, while the `outbound` directory is the place where the job will put the already processed `contacts.csv` files with the name convention: `contacts-YYMMDD__HHMMSS.csv`.
+The `inbound` directory is for putting the `contacts.csv` files to be processed, while the `outbound` directory is the place where the job will put the already processed `contacts.csv` files with the name convention: `contacts-YYYYMMDD_HHMMSS.csv`.

 The reason to append the date-time to the name of the file is for, in case of a problem, easily identify which file caused the error.